bilo-io/tut-fed/README.md

 |`artifact/`| (generated) application package with server, to test prod deployment locally|
 |`node_modules/`| (generated) Node dependencies, 3rd party packages the webapp requires to function|

-For now, let's focus on the contents of the `src` folder.
+For now, let's focus on the contents of the `src` folder, where we create a basic web app with basic `index.html`, `style.css` and `app.js` files.

 # 2. Example WebApp